A Degree of C Ch. 03byLSEiland©

 This reflection period was a much needed breather for Elise, something Rachel clearly did not realize when she opened the door without knocking.

 "Good thing I withheld my need to tinkle, Rachel."
-Elise gaped at her, before turning back around and pulling her fuchsia lipstick from her clutch.
+Elise gaped at her, before turning back around and pulling a tube of mauve lipstick from her clutch.

 "Absolutely, just give me two seconds."
-Letting the incident slide, Elise reapplied her lipstick and made her way to the entrance of Cara's bridal suite.
+Letting the incident slide, Elise touched up her lips before making her way back to the entrance of Cara's bridal suite.

 Anticipating the two strippers she had handpicked for Cara's final night of singledom, she told the four other women in the room to gather around as she opened the door.
-They cheered, but stopped when Ben was revealed as the initiator of the knocks.
+They cheered in anticipation, but stopped immediately when Ben was revealed as the initiator of the knocks.
 He got a kick out of disappointing the women.

 "What are you doing here, James?"
-Her tone admonished him for possibly spying on Marco's behalf.
+Elise's tone admonished him for possibly spying on Marco's behalf.

 Elise focused on Cara as she unwrapped the box with care.
-She was just about to learn what its contents held when she felt herself being pulled into the hallway by familiar hands.
+She was just about to learn what its contents held when familiar hands began to pull her into the hallway.

 "That seems to be your question of the weekend."
 Closing the door behind them, Ben led her a few feet away, making sure they were out of earshot.